-(CHIN, ESL, ESP, WRLD, FREN, GERM, and SPAN) Professor WEHAGE (Chair); Associate Professors ALZATE, BUTLER, MORRIS
+Professor WEHAGE (Chair); Associate Professors ALZATE, BUTLER, Assistant Professor BEVILL

 A language major can open doors to careers in education, business, communications, translating, interpreting, law, and government.
 Majors are offered in three world languages: French, German, and Spanish.
-Foreign language majors are required to study abroad in the respective target culture during their undergraduate program.
+World language majors are required to study abroad in their respective target cultures during their undergraduate program.
 To this end the department has affiliations with universities in Argentina, France, Germany, Mexico, Quebec, and Spain, which provide study abroad opportunities.
 Summer study programs are offered on the campuses of our partner universities in France, Germany, Latin America, Quebec, and Spain.
-Some exchange possibilities offer students the possibility of studying less frequently taught languages which are not offered on campus.
+Some exchange possibilities offer students the possibility of studying less-frequently taught languages which are not offered on campus.
 Students wishing to teach English overseas or domestically to speakers of other languages may complete a minor in Teaching English as a Second Language (TESL).

-Foreign languages are an important part of the liberal arts experience.
+World languages are an important part of the liberal arts experience.
 The department encourages students majoring in other fields to study a language relevant to their career or personal interests.
-The International Business and International Affairs majors integrate language study and other fields into an interdisciplinary program.
+International Business and International Affairs majors integrate language study and other fields into an interdisciplinary program.
 Recent graduates have pursued careers in teaching, translating, global human resource management, international relief work, accounting, and law.

 The department offers teacher licensure in French, German, and Spanish.
 Students intending to teach should consult the education department for licensure requirements.
 Completion of licensure requirements may take 8 semesters in addition to student teaching.
-All language students have access to classrooms with state-of-the-art networked audio and video language-learning capabilities.